ircv3/ircv3.github.io/_irc/index.md

 framework which most IRCv3 specs use.
-It also goes over the `302` extensions, and [`cap-notify`]({{site.baseurl}}/specs/extensions/capability-negotiation.html#cap-notify) – a feature to let clients know when capabilities are added to or removed from to the server (for example, if the SASL authentication layer disconnects, the associated capability may be disabled for a time).
+It also goes over the `302` extensions, and [`cap-notify`]({{site.baseurl}}/specs/extensions/capability-negotiation.html#cap-notify) – a feature to let clients know when capabilities are added to or removed from the server (for example, if the SASL authentication layer disconnects, the associated capability may be disabled for a time).